IoMT-Lab/re_toolbox/README.md

 use `CTRL+D` to quit the REPL.

 ### Decompilers
-There are currently two decompilers that are available for use, as seen by running `decompiler list`.
+There are currently four decompilers that are available for use, as seen by running `decompiler list`.
-Note: there are four decompilers listed, but 'LLM', 'RAG_mbpp', and 'RAG_exe_bench' are all the same LLM-based decompiler but with different configurations.
+Note: there are 6 decompilers listed, but 'LLM', 'RAG_mbpp', and 'RAG_exe_bench' are all the same LLM-based decompiler but with different configurations.

 ![Decompiler List](screenshots/decompiler_list.png)